mmomtchev/GatedObject/README.md

 The module supports gating primitive types as Date and String, but if this is what you need [objectbuffer](https://github.com/Bnaya/objectbuffer) which uses shared memory is a much better choice.

-Keep in mind that the current version of test.js (as well as the examples), make use of *transferList* in the *Worker* constructor which requires an up-to-date Node.js LTS [#32250](https://github.com/nodejs/node/issues/32250).
+The current version of test.js (as well as the examples), make use of *transferList* in the *Worker* constructor which requires an up-to-date Node.js LTS [#32250](https://github.com/nodejs/node/issues/32250).
 The module itself should work on older versions.

 ## Installation

-(the 0.0.1 version is not yet published, clone from here if you want it)
+*(the 0.0.1 version is not yet published, clone from here if you want it)*

 ```bash
 npm install --save gatedobject